DiamondLightSource/atip/virtac/README.rst

 as it can update PVs in a physically correct way in response to changes by the user.

-The virtual accelerator runs on EPICS port 6064 which is the port used by convention at Diamond for simulations to avoid conflict with the same PVs on the live machine.
+The virtual accelerator (virtac for short) runs on EPICS port 6064 which is the port used by convention at Diamond for simulations to avoid conflict with the same PVs on the live machine.

 Initialisation: